 One day a coworker came to her with crazy idea.

 “She said, ‘I think we should join the Air Force Reserve,’” Steadman said.
 “She had gathered all the information, but it turned out the Air Force would not accept me because of a technicality.
-They wouldn’t accept someone with a nursing associate’s degree unless the university was accredited, and to be accredited the program had to be at least 2 years old.”
+They wouldn’t accept someone with a nursing associate’s degree unless the university was accredited, and to be accredited the program had to be at least two years old.”

 The Clemson nursing program was too young when she graduated, so she couldn’t join the Air Force, but the bug had been put in her ear.
 One of the nurses she worked with in the MUSC intensive care unit served during the Vietnam War and was still attached to a small Army Reserve hospital unit in Charleston.